BioCUCKOO/DKthink/README.md

 ```bash
 curl -X POST http://47.75.151.53:8080/analyze -H "Content-Type: application/json" -d @D:/request.json
 ```
-Wait for about 3 minutes, and a reply will be given.
+wait for about 3 minutes, and a reply will be given.

 ---

 ## Output Fields